laurentj/slimerjs/docs/manual/addons.rst

 ================================

-Since SlimerJS is using Firefox's framework, it is theorically possible to create and install addons for SlimerJS.
-But it's not so easy:
+Since SlimerJS is using Firefox's framework, it is theorically possible to create and install XUL addons for SlimerJS.
+But it works only if you are using Firefox 56 or lower.
+The support of XUL addons has been removed in Firefox 57+.
+And the support of WebExtensions has not been yet tested with SlimerJS.

+With Firefox 56-, even it is possible, it's not so easy to install XUL addons:

 - Their installation is not easy since their are no user interface to install them.
 - An addon made for Firefox may not work with SlimerJS because :